 We often don’t know what to say or do, because no words or deeds will erase the pain or undo the loss.
 But neither do we want to leave our loved ones alone in their grief, so what can we do?
 Here are five ways to help someone who is grieving.

 By Christine McParland

 Helping someone who is grieving can feel as challenging as experiencing grief yourself.
 We often don’t know what to say or do, because no words or deeds will erase the pain or undo the loss.
 But neither do we want to leave our loved ones alone in their grief, so what can we do?
 Here are five ways to help someone who is grieving.

 Everyone goes through grief differently, and there is no one-size-fits-all approach to comforting them.
 This is where prayer comes in.
 It may sound cliché, but it’s true.
 Before reaching out to someone, pray about it and let the Holy Spirit lead you.
 He knows that person’s needs best, and he knows how to guide you to help meet those needs.
 God’s Word promises wisdom to us if we ask in faith (James 1:5).

-Offering well-intentioned phrases like “this, too, will pass” or “life is hard, but God is good,” regardless of how true they are, often adds to the pain of those who are grieving.
+Offering well-intentioned phrases like “this too will pass” or “life is hard, but God is good,” regardless of how true they are, often adds to the pain of those who are grieving.
 Instead of saying anything at all, offer a listening ear and allow the person to share whatever they are ready to share.
 If they don’t feel like talking about it yet, give them space.
 It’s okay.
 Let them know you’re there for them, but don’t pressure them.

 Scripture provides an example of this in Job 2:13, when Job’s friends came to comfort him and sat with him in silence for a full week: “No one said a word to Job, for they saw that his suffering was too great for words” (NLT).
-As we see in the rest of the book of Job, once his friends started talking, it went downhill from there.
+As we can see from the rest of the book of Job, once his friends started talking, it went downhill from there.

 3. Be present